TOMATOBABYCOMPANY.COM

 Black Beauty

 Ready in 80 days from setting of plants.
 Fruits are round to globe shaped, large when mature.
-Plants 2-2 ½ feet tall.
+Plants 2 to 2-1/2 feet tall.
 Tasty when picked young, about 5” long, and of glossy color.
 Best in rich, loose soils.
 Warm temps are needed to grow this crop.

 Millionaire